ark5234/Fraud-Detection-System/README.md

 ### Common Issues

 **Q: Models not loading on deployment**
-A: The system automatically trains basic models if none are found.
-For production use, consider pre-training and including model files.
+A: The system automatically trains production-quality models if none are found.
+The deployment includes robust fallback mechanisms with balanced algorithms optimized for fraud detection.

 **Q: Memory issues with large datasets**
 A: Use the batch processing feature or implement data sampling in the configuration.